Azure/aks-engine/docs/topics/features.md

 ### Kubenet Networking Custom VNET

-If you're *not- using Azure CNI (e.g., `"networkPlugin": "kubenet"` in the `kubernetesConfig` api model configuration object): After a custom VNET-configured cluster finishes provisioning, fetch the id of the Route Table resource from `Microsoft.Network` provider in your new cluster's Resource Group.
+If you're *not- using Azure CNI (e.g., `"networkPlugin": "kubenet"` in the `kubernetesConfig` API model configuration object): After a custom VNET-configured cluster finishes provisioning, fetch the id of the Route Table resource from `Microsoft.Network` provider in your new cluster's Resource Group.

 The route table resource id is of the format: `/subscriptions/SUBSCRIPTIONID/resourceGroups/RESOURCEGROUPNAME/providers/Microsoft.Network/routeTables/ROUTETABLENAME`